Workers Comp Class Codes Quick Primer

 The Workers Comp Class Codes are also known as Class Codes, Work Comp Codes, Codes, etc. Today, let us start with the definition of the Class Codes.

 As I mentioned in my last post, the errors that we find have a common theme to them, which are Classification Codes.
-In laypersons terms, Classification Codes are how a Workers Comp carrier and the NCCI or your state rating bureau views your business operation.
-For instance, a trucking company may have a Classification Code of 7228 – which are short-haul truckers.
+In layperson’s terms, Classification Codes are how a Workers Comp carrier and the NCCI or your state rating bureau view your business operation.
+For instance, a trucking company may have a Classification Code of 7228 – which is for short-haul truckers.

 - You have NOC in your Classification Code